npelonis/da-projects-showcase/2024/Podcast Listening Time Prediction/README.md

 This analysis demonstrates how viewer engagement can be quantified and explained using readily available metadata.
 The findings have direct relevance to:
 - Content strategy (episode length optimization)
 - Ad experience design (pacing vs. volume)
-- Engagemenet forecasting and experimentation
+- Engagement forecasting and experimentation
 The project reflects how viewer insights teams can move beyond raw metrics to uncover behavioral patterns that inform product and content decisions.